Operations Manna, Chowhound, and Faust: Manna

 RAF ground crew loading food supplies into slings for hoisting into the bomb bay of an Avro Lancaster heavy bomber of 514 Squadron (1945).

 Many Thanks spelt-out on the ground in tulips for Operations Manna and Chowhound.

 Operation Manna was the British operation, named after the miraculous food described in the Bible.
 On April 29, despite the fact that the Germans had not yet formally agreed to a ceasefire (Seyss-Inquart would do so the next day), Geddes undertook a test flight to see if the Germans would adhere to the tentative agreement not to shoot at Allied aircraft bearing food.
 On that morning, two RAF Avro Lancasters carrying food instead of bombs flew to the Netherlands, dropped the food at a racetrack near The Hague, and returned safely to Britain after an operation that lasted only a little more than two hours.
 With that success, the BBC announced that hundreds of British military aircraft would drop food at six designated drop zones that afternoon.
-Two-hundred and forty Lancasters dropped 526 tons of food that day.
-The Lancasters flew at low elevations with German guns pointed at them.
+Two hundred forty Lancasters dropped 526 tons of food that day.
+The Lancasters flew at very low altitudes with German guns pointed at them.
 The Germans had laid out bed-sheets to identify drop zones.
 German intelligence personnel stood by to check the food bags as they landed to ensure that no weapons were dropped.
 Tens of thousands of Dutch citizens descended upon the drop zones.
 Despite the risk of chaos as hungry people rushed to the drop zones, the reception of the food drops was well organized.
 Geddes had called on Prince Bernhard, commander of the Dutch army, to organize Dutch reception and distribution committees.